Duleep Singh: Re-initiated into Sikhism

-In 1864, Duleep Singh married Bamba Müller in Cairo and established his family home at Elveden Hall in Suffolk.
+In 1864, Duleep Singh married Bamba Müller in Alexandria and established his family home at Elveden Hall in Suffolk.
 He eventually became disaffected and embittered with the British, and he reverted to Sikhism.

 While in exile, he sought to learn more about Sikhism and was eager to return to India.
 Though previous efforts were thwarted by his handlers, he re-established contact with his cousin Sardar Thakar Singh Sandhawalia, who on 28 September 1884 left Amritsar for England along with his sons Narinder Singh and Gurdit Singh and a Sikh granthi (priest), Pratap Singh Giani.
 He also brought a list of properties held by Sir Duleep Singh in India.
 All this renewed his connection with Sikhism.

 The British Government decided in 1886 against his return to India or his re-embracing Sikhism.
 Despite protests from the India Office, he set sail for 'home' on 30 March 1886.
 However, he was intercepted and arrested in Aden, then part of Aden Settlement, where the writ of the Viceroy of India began.
 He could not be stopped from an informal re-conversion ceremony in Aden, far less grand and symbolic than it would have been in India, done by emissaries sent by Sardar Thakar Singh Sandhawalia, who was earlier planning the Pahaul ceremony at Bombay.
 Sir Duleep was forced to return to Europe.